jefferybatt/March-Madness-Model/README.md

 ## Average Age Weighted by Minutes (AAWM)
 AAWM is a proxy for experience and maturity essentially.
 The NIL era has ushered in an older generation of college players, which has increased the disparity between ages on the court, in some cases you have 18 year olds playing against 23 or 24 years olds who still have eligibility.
 This is a crucial factor, especially in terms of motivation (someone playing maybe the last game of their career vs someone just trying not to get hurt before the NBA draft).
 There is a counter intutive argument however that the older players in NCAA aren't as good, otherwise they would be playing pro already.
 In any case, we believe it is still a factor, albeit not as significant as PD, EFG or SOS.

+## Data Gathering and Cleaning
+We weren't able to find a single source that had all the data were interested in so we utilized Grok 3 beta and Python (PyCharm) in order to scrape basketball stats from various websites in order to aggregate and merge our data into a single table.
+Our sources were; ncaa.com for EFG%, RD, TD  and basketball.realgm.com for SOS and AAWM. basketball.realgm.com proved difficult to compile the age data, because of the tricky website navigation, and needing to scrape birthdates and minutes played from seperate tables on the same page for all 365 teams.

+## Data Merging and Fuzzy Matching.